ckeditor/ckeditor5/docs/features/index.md

 The number of features available for CKEditor 5 is constantly growing.
 Plenty of them are included by default in {@link builds/guides/overview CKEditor 5 Builds} and are available out-of-the-box, like for example {@link features/autoformat autoformatting} or {@link features/keyboard-support keyboard support}.
 However, some of the presented features need to be manually included in a customized CKEditor 5 build, for example the {@link features/markdown Markdown processor} which outputs Markdown instead of HTML.

 CKEditor 5 features cover several functional areas of application and use.
+Most of them are easily accessible from a {@link features/toolbar highly configurable toolbar} (if fact there are {@link features/blocktoolbar two of those}).
+The user interface comes with {@link features/ui-language multitude of translations} and it supports RTL languages.

 ### Formatting features